Foreverland/AFHTTPSessionManager-AFUniqueGET/README.md

 # AFHTTPSessionManager-AFUniqueGET

-This category of AFHTTPSessionManager adds the `uniqueGET` method, which is useful if you want to avoid getting multiple times at the same resource if the operation is still in progress.
+This category of AFHTTPSessionManager adds the `uniqueGET` method, which is useful if you want to avoid making multiple calls at the same resource if the operation is still in progress.

+We achieve this by checking on-going operations before creating new ones.

 ## Usage